 SNAP Program Eligibility

 To be eligible for food stamps, an applicant must be a U.S. citizen or legal resident of the U.S. Those who receive Supplemental Security Income through the Social Security Administration and homeless children and teens may also qualify for the SNAP program.
-According to the USDA, an eligible household must not have more than $2,000 in assets, not including real estate property.
-At the time of publication, a household’s net income cannot be more than 100 percent of the federal poverty guidelines, according to the USDA.
+According to the USDA, an eligible household must not have more than $2,250 in countable resources such as cash on hand or money in the bank.
+If one member of the household is age 60 and older, or disabled, then this limit increases to $3,500.

 - Joe Raedle/Getty Images News/Getty Images